Symmetric powers and modular invariants of elementary abelian p-groups: Decomposing Symmetric Powers

-where $s$ and $d'$ are the quotient and remainder when $d$ is divided by $q$ respectively. \begin{rem} Suppose $W$ is a direct summand of $S^d(V)$, and $f \in S^r(V)^G$.
+\begin{rem} Suppose $W$ is a direct summand of $S^d(V)$, and $f \in S^r(V)^G$.
 Then $f \otimes W$ is a submodule of $S^{d+r}(V)$ in general.
 One way of viewing the above is to say that $N_G(x_0) \otimes W$ is always a direct summand of $S^{d+q}(V)$.
-We sometimes say that $W$ is \emph{propogated} by the invariant $N_G(x_0)$.
-Note that if $W$ is projective, then since projective modules are injective we have that $f\otimes W$ais a direct summand of $S^{d+r}(V)$ for any $f \in S^r(V)^G$ - in other words, the projective direct summands are propagated by every invariant. \end{rem}
+We sometimes say that $W$ is \emph{propagated} by the invariant $N_G(x_0)$.
+Note that if $W$ is projective, then since projective modules are injective we have that $f\otimes W$ is a direct summand of $S^{d+r}(V)$ for any $f \in S^r(V)^G$ - in other words, the projective direct summands are propagated by every invariant. \end{rem}

 Now since multiplication with $x_m$ induces an injective map $S^d(V) \rightarrow S^{d+1}(V)$, there is an exact sequence of $\kk G$-modules

 As multiplication by $x_m$ does not affect the $x_0$-degree and the second map does not increase it, this restricts to an exact sequence of $\kk G$-modules